 By trying to idle as little as possible, you can do your bit to help us tackle pollution in the air we breathe.

-What have we already done to tackle engine idling?
+What we have done to tackle engine idling

 With partners, we supported National Clean Air Day through an education and anti-idling awareness event at the train station.

 A year on from the start of our Clean Air campaign we have adopted powers to enforce stationary idling within The Road Traffic (Vehicles Emissions) (Fixed Penalty) (England) Regulations 2002.

 Drivers who leave their engines running whilst stationary may be asked by an enforcement officer to switch off their engine.
 Raising awareness and education will remain our priorities.

 If a driver does not comply with a request, they may be issued with a fixed penalty notice of £20.

 These regulations cover all vehicles on public roads including private cars, motorbikes, delivery vehicles, taxis and buses.
 They do not apply to vehicles:

 - moving slowly due to road works or congestion